 In today’s world, it’s hard to deny the importance of connectivity to business - particularly as workers move towards more hybrid ways of working between home and the office.
 It’s important that you arrange adequate connectivity in your new office space, with leeway for delays and other issues.

 Keep in mind that while many broadband connections can take just 7 days to set up, they can also take up to 30 days, and the last thing you want is to start work and find you can’t access the internet!

 Following this advice, you should be well set up for a successful office relocation.
-Remember that we’re always happy to give more specific advice, not only on office relocation services, but also on office fit out services.
+Remember that we’re always happy to give more specific advice, not only on office relocation services but also on commercial office fit out services.
 Just get in touch.